tliron/exceptional-c-exceptions/README.md

 Exceptional C Exceptions
 ========================

-Yet another try/throw/catch/finally library for C!
+Yet another try/throw/catch/finally library for C! (for C99, actually)

 Currently in beta (as of June 7, 2014).